akka/akka/akka-contrib/docs/distributed-pub-sub.rst

 On each node there can only be one such actor, since the path is unique within one local actor system.
 Typical usage of this mode is to broadcast messages to all replicas with the same path, e.g. 3 actors on different nodes that all perform the same actions, for redundancy.
-You can also optionally specify a property (``skipSenderNode``) deciding if the message should be sent to a matching path on the sender node or not.
+You can also optionally specify a property (``allButSelf``) deciding if the message should be sent to a matching path on the self node or not.

 **3. DistributedPubSubMediator.Publish**